 Comprises Nutrients Critical for Growth and Development

-As a result, pregnant females must consume only low-mercury fish.
+Also, as suggested by Better Health, pregnant females must consume only low-mercury fish.
 These include trout, salmon, and sardines.
 Moreover, the quantity must be beneath 12 ounces (roughly 340 grams) each week.
 People must also avoid raw and uncooked forms of fish.
 As it might comprise a microbiome that might impair the fetus.

 Fish contains high amounts of omega-3 fats.
 These are vital for eye and brain development.
-Hence, it is advisable for females and breastfeeding females to take a sufficient of omega-3s.
+Hence, it is advisable for females and breastfeeding females to take sufficient of omega-3s.
 Furthermore, they are recommended to avoid high-mercury fish.

 Benefits of taking Fish Diet in Depression